 Growing your own vegetables at home in your garden has many advantages, but to get the best out of your crop there a few tips and tricks to keep in mind.
 In a previous post I shared 2 important tips for growing vegetables at home, including planning and soil preparation.

-Here are my next two tips: crop rotation and protection against pests.
+So, here are my next 2 tips: crop rotation and protection against pests.

-Crop rotation is a great way of keeping your soil in trim.
+Crop rotation is a great way of keeping your soil healthy.
 It helps prevent a build-up of pests and disease and stops the soil becoming imbalanced because too many nutrients have been taken out.

 If you grow the same crops in the same soil year after year, new crops may fail where previously they have succeeded.
-Crop rotation may sound daunting and industrial, but don’t be afraid.
+Crop rotation may sound daunting and industrial, but don’t be daunted by it.

 Quite simply, it means not planting the same type of vegetables in the same spot as last year.
-This helps you to replenish nutrients back into the soil to improve the productiveness and quality of your vegetables.
+This helps the nutrients to be replenished back into the soil to improve the productiveness and quality of your vegetables.

 Rotation of crops can be done on a three, four or even five-year plan depending on the size of your vegetable patch.
 The simplest rule is not to grow the same thing in the same place two years running.

 But the larger the gap between the same crop occupying the same piece of ground, the better as far as I’m concerned.

 When rotating crops, try and keep from sowing plants from the same family year after year.
 Many seasoned gardeners use the simple trick of dividing their planting patch into three permanent plots – with a three or four-year crop rotation system moving clockwise.